FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 -  Spectrophotometric Standard Star frames (for flux calibration)

--  Sky Flat frames (to correct for variations in illumination along the slit, seldom required but may be aplicable to certian science programs)
+-  Sky Flat frames (to correct for variations in illumination along the slit, seldom required but may be applicable to certain science programs)

 This raw data directory is the root of the directory tree PypeIt uses for organizing the processing files and processed data (see